Love or Limerence? The Dangerous Psychology of Romantic Obsession

 Are you in love, or are you in limerence?
 Learn to differentiate between genuine emotional connection and the obsessive, intrusive fantasy of a 'soulmate.'

-The Agony of the Uncertainty Semicircle
+The Agony of Intermittent Reinforcement

 Tired of the Toxic Cycle?